 Step 1.
-Turn off the power supply.
-Connect a DMM to the sense terminals (see Test Setup A).
+Turn off the power supply and connect a DMM across the sense terminals (see Test Setup A).
 Do not connect the load.

 Step 2.
 Turn on the power supply and program the instrument settings as described in the test record form under "Voltage Programming & Readback, Min Voltage".
 Turn the output on.
 The output status should be "CV" and the output current should be close to zero.